GooFit/GooFit/examples/zachFit/README.md

 | 1 (kpi)  | Nominal MC resolution sample and data for channel `D*+ -> D0 pi+`; `D0 -> K- pi+`         |
 | 2 (k3pi) | Nominal MC resolution sample and data for channel `D*+ -> D0 pi+`; `D0 -> K- pi+ pi- pi+` |

+## Data

+The data is stored in the GitHub releases mechinism and is available [here](https://github.com/GooFit/GooFit/releases/download/v1.0.0/dataFiles_zachFit.tgz).

 ## Fit stages

 The description of the fit stages paraphrases the information